Intl Human Solidarity Day To Be Marked On Dec 20 - UrduPoint

 Int'l Human Solidarity Day To Be Marked On Dec 20

-International Human Solidarity Day will be marked on December 20 (Tuesday) to celebrate unity in diversity.

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Dec, 2022 ) :International Human Solidarity Day will be marked on December 20 (Tuesday) to celebrate unity in diversity.
-It also aims to remind people of the importance of solidarity in working toward eradicating poverty.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Dec, 2022 ) :International Human Solidarity Day will be marked on December 20 (Tuesday) to celebrate unity in diversity.
+It also aims to remind people the importance of solidarity in working toward eradicating poverty.

 On International Human Solidarity Day, governments are reminded of their commitments to international agreements on the need for human solidarity as an initiative to fight against poverty.
 People are encouraged to debate ways to promote solidarity and find innovative methods to help eradicate poverty.